fbw9dus/record-shop/TASKS.md

    Fürden Anfang können diese Endpunkte einfach Strings zurückgeben, damit man sieht, dass sie funktionieren.

-2. Using `lowdb` set up a mock database for our records.
-It can be empty or it can contain already some fake data.
-Update the routes above so that they work just like they should.
 2. Richte eine Pseudo-Datenbank für unsere Artikel ein.
 Dafür kannst du [lowdb](https://github.com/typicode/lowdb) oder [notarealdb](https://github.com/mirkonasato/notarealdb) benutzen.

    - `api/records` -> Soll alle Artikel zurückgeben, die in der Pseudo-Datenbank sind.